 Jessica: Yeah, there's so many pros to watching demographics and things, that there's not as much oppression moving forward into the future, but I also feel like a lot of people in a box, because it's like, well, statistically, this is what it is and -

 Zani: Exactly!
-And it's kind of like how in the past like tattoos and piercings were like would make you less.
+And it's kind of like how in the past like tattoos and piercings would make you less.
 I feel like, like back then, you know, when people are trying to get hired or go for job interviews, who would be like, Oh, well, you have piercings and tattoos, you would have to hide those and or you would be less likely to get hired but nowadays, more jobs are accepting of people who have tattoos or piercings, colored hair, and who are even like LGBT.
-Like, my work.
-I work at a preschool and ours are very open to anyone who's LGBT or if you have tattoos or piercings.
-It's totally allowed, like, we're never told Oh, you have to hide those from parents and such and I feel like having jobs like that make more people who are like us who are very vibrant about our personalities and really show it in body modifications, it really makes it feel more welcoming towards something like that.
+At my work, I work at a preschool and ours are very open to anyone who's LGBT or if you have tattoos or piercings.
+It's totally allowed, we're never told Oh, you have to hide those from parents and such and I feel like having jobs like that make more people who are like us who are very vibrant about our personalities and really show it in body modifications, it really makes it feel more welcoming to work something like that.

-Zani: Yeah, it is.
-And it's just great to see how now like I said, like things are just becoming more diverse and just changing.
+Zani: Yeah, it is and it's just great to see how now like I said, like things are just becoming more diverse and just changing.
 People are starting to realize like how you said, they want people who are more creative and diverse and can bring something totally different.